lammps/lammps/doc/src/angle_mesocnt.rst

 ----------

-In *buckling* mode, this angle style adds the *buckled* property to all atoms in the simulation, which is an integer flag indicating whether the bending angle at a given atom has exceeded :math:`\theta_\text{B}`.
+In *buckling* mode, this angle style adds the *buckled* property to all atoms in the simulation, which is an integer flag indicating whether the bending angle at a given atom has exceeded :math:`\Delta \theta_\text{B}`.
 It can be accessed as an atomic variable, e.g. for custom dump commands, as *i_buckled*.

 Restrictions
 """"""""""""